redhat-developer/kam/docs/devconsole/README.md

 1. Setup a GitOps pipeline on your cluster
     * [setup up sample GitOps pipelines](./setup-gitops.md)
-2. Install GitOps service operator from Operator hub in all-namespaces (cannot be installed in a specific ns because of an ongoing issue https://coreos.slack.com/archives/CMP95ST2N/p1600695524017600)
+2. Install GitOps service operator from Operator hub in all-namespaces.
 3. Go to DevConsole
 4. Application Stages nav-item should now be visible (feature-flagged on the availability of the operator)
 5. Create a namespace -